filecoin-project/lotus-docs/content/en/docs/storage-providers/snap-deals/index.md

 1. Committing storage space to the network.
 1. Charging clients fees for storing data.

 Most of the storage available on the Filecoin network, also known as _committed capacity_, is storing _dummy data_.
-If there aren't any users that want to store something at the time that the sector is committed, then the storage provider fills in space random 1s and 0s.
+If there aren't any users that want to store something at the time that the sector is committed, then the storage provider fills in the binary space with lots of `0`s.
 This means that a large portion of the storage available on the Filecoin network isn't being used for anything particularly important.

 ## A simplified explanation